PePoPiPu/Harvard-CS50/project/README.md

   const newPositions = new Float32Array(armCount * starCountPerArm * 3);
   const newColors = new Float32Array(armCount * starCountPerArm * 3);
 ```
-3. After that, a new nested loop calculates every coordinate and rgb value (rgb values according to the parameters)
+3. After that, a new nested loop calculates every coordinate and rgb value (rgb values according to the parameters).
+This loop is pretty much similar to the one that created the original galaxy.